Mani70K/Real-World-Testing/README.md

 2. **Task Execution Using ECS**:
    - The ECS service kicks off the process by calling a series of backend services that handle data collection and computation.

+   - **Job Status Service**: Read the start date and end date from JSON file from S3 Bucket open folder and after completion of all the service, this service will move JSON file to S3 Bucket closed folder.

+   - **Tenant Service**: Retrieve the Active Tenants for Intergy and PrimeSuite and passed to the **Metrics Service**.

    - **Metrics Service**: Fetches total API call counts from the RDS database based on the given dates.

-   - **Application Count Service**: Gathers application usage data over the specified period.
+   - **Application Service**: Fetch application counts for specified period from AWS RDS.

+   - **CSV Builder Service**: Gather API Call counts from **Metrics Service** and Application Counts from **Application Service** and generate a CSV Report.

+   - **S3Writer Service**: Write the generated CSV Report to the S3 Bucket Output folder.

 3. **Data Storage**:
    - The processed data is written into a CSV file.

-   - The generated report is saved in an AWS S3 bucket, categorized by date or other naming conventions for easy retrieval.
+   - The generated report is saved in an AWS S3 bucket, categorized by processed date and time for easy retrieval.

 4. **Report Retrieval**:
    - The final CSV report can be accessed from the AWS S3 bucket.
 It contains the total API call count and application count for the specified reporting period.